 Make a list of the companies you compete with most directly.
 Include companies that offer products or services most similar to yours, as well as established incumbents most likely to be impacted by your entry into the marketplace.

 2. Check Competitor Patents

-Use a tool like Google Patents (patents.google.com) or Free Patents Online (freepatentsonline.com) to search for competitor patents.
+Use a tool like Google Patents (patents.google.com) or Free Patents Online (freepatentsonline.com) to search for competitor patents and patent applications.
 Search on competitor name and a few key words that best describe your technology.
-Identify patents most relevant to your product and consider whether your product falls inside the scope of the patent claims, which are located at the end of the patent in numbered paragraphs.
+Identify patents most relevant to your product or service and consider whether it falls inside the scope of the patent claims, which are located at the end of the patent in numbered paragraphs.

 3. Check Litigation History

 If you conclude that a competitor’s patents may be relevant to your business, check its litigation history.
 Search Google using keywords including the competitor’s name, “patent”, and “lawsuit” or “infringement” and look especially for competitor-on-competitor cases where your competitor was plaintiff.
 Many companies view patents as defensive weapons and never enforce their patent rights.
 For example, Twitter adopted the Innovator’s Patent Agreement, which prohibits assertion of patents owned by the company unless it first obtains permission from individual inventors.
 See github.com/twitter/innovators-patent-agreement.
 Google similarly made an Open Patent Non-Assertion Pledge: google.com/patents/opnpledge/pledge.

 4. Assess Risk and Consider Your Options

 If you conclude that core aspects of your product may be covered by one or more patents owned by a competitor and that the competitor is likely to enforce its patent rights against you, consider each of the following issues: